The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

 The value of Damien Hirst's Verba Mea Auribus (diamond dust) (signed) is estimated to be worth between £12,500 and £19,000.
-This screenprint, created in 2009, has shown consistent value growth, with an average annual growth rate of 3%.
-This work is somewhat rare, having been sold 2 times at auction since its initial sale on 10th September 2019.
+This screenprint has shown consistent value growth, with an average annual growth rate of 3%.
+There have been 2 sales at auction since its entry to the market on 10th September 2019.
+The hammer price over the past five years has ranged from £9,740 in November 2019 to £11,000 in January 2020.
 The edition size of this artwork is limited to 50.

 Meaning & Analysis